Circle of Life: Non-anthropocentric evolutionary tree - by Brenda de Groot

 PhD student

-I am currently a PhD student in Primatology at the Department of Anthropology, UCLA.
-I am interested in the affective and caring relationships of primates, including topics such as trust, social norms, cuteness perception, and infant handling, and how they navigate their lives in the Anthropocene.
-I have a sweet spot for lutungs (Trachypithecus spp.).
+I am currently a PhD student in the Department of Anthropology, UCLA.
+I am interested in the affective and caring relationships of primates, including topics such as trust, social norms, cuteness perception, and allomothering.
+I have a sweet spot for leaf-monkeys (lutungs; Trachypithecus spp.).

 My ambition is to build bridges between ethology, anthropology, (human/critical) animal studies and ethics.